sree-revoori/NumAnalysisLib/README.md

   - Machine Learning Methods
 - Integral Transforms

 Motivation for the project: As a programmer with proficiency in python, I loved how powerful the language was while remaining simple and easy to understand.
 However, my biggest qualm with python was the time it took to ran programs - it is almost 20 times as slow as Java.
+Imagine my ecstacy when I found a language - Julia - that was both high-level and fast at processing code.
+The only problem I have encountered in my two years